 - IBM Check Processing Control System CPSC

 - Automated information system software

 - Claim processing system software

-What education or degrees do I need to become an Insurance Claims Clerk?
+What work experience do I need to become an Insurance Claims Clerk?

-Those thinking about becoming an Insurance Claims Clerk might also be interested in the following careers:
+Those interested in being an Insurance Claims Clerk may also be interested in:

 More about our data sources and methodologies.

 |Request Info||Southern New Hampshire University You have goals.
 Southern New Hampshire University can help you get there.
 Whether you need a bachelor's degree to get into a career or want a master's degree to move up in your current career, SNHU has an online program for you.
 Find your degree from over 200 online programs.
 Learn More >|